paccanarolab/VirusDrugRepo/README.md

 - **run_reproducibility_analysis.R**.
 R code for running the reproducibility analysis.
 - **run_lambda_sensitivity.R**, R code for evaluating the variance of the performance for different values of the hyperparemeters lambda1, lambda2, lambda3, lambda4.

-And two folders:
+The repository also has two folders, which contain auxiliary code and data for running the experiments:

 - **Data collection**.
-Use the R code provided in this folder if you want to parse data from the orginal sources.
+Data and R code for parsing data from the orginal sources.
 - **Data analysis**.
-The R code provided in this folder constains the model implementation and further experiments
+Processed data and R code with model implementation and auxiliary functions for the remaining experiments (reproducibility analysis, biological interpretation, etc).

 Each folder contains a README file describing the files within the folder.

 ## Dependencies

-No additional package is necessary for running the proposed method.
-However, if you want to parse the original data and perform further analyses, you might need to install the following R packages:
+No additional package is necessary for learning our model.
+However, if you want to parse the original data and carry out further analyses, you might need to install the following R packages:

 - ROCR
 - Polychrome